Find out how to register learners for vocational programmes using Edexcel Online and Electronic Data Interchange (EDI).

 For further information about the ULN, and to find out how to obtain ULNs for your learners, see the LRS website.

-This is used for centres in collaborative arrangements and should be left blank unless the learner is attending a franchisee institution approved to offer the programme.
-This will enable us to ensure that the appropriate external verification or external examination processes are complete.
+This is used for centres in collaborative arrangements and enables us to ensure that the appropriate standards verification or external examination processes are complete.

 Every programme should include a combination, which will be a single letter.
 For most programmes there is only one combination, which will usually be A. If you're not sure, please check the programme definition for combinations, which can be found in the ‘Qualifications’ menu under the ‘Reports’ option.